Earl Poole Ball: Early years

-Ball was born in Foxworth, Mississippi.
-An only child, he was raised by his parents and grandparents.
+Ball was born in Columbia, Mississippi.
+An only child, he was raised in Foxworth, Mississippi by his parents and grandparents.
 His father ran a pool hall.
 "Earl Poole Ball" sounds like a stage name, but it is his given name; "Poole" is his grandmother's maiden name.

 When Ball Jr was eight years old, he began taking piano lessons from his aunt Kathryn Ball, the minister of music at The Foxworth First Baptist Church.
 He learned classical music and hymns, and later chords and music theory, and played the popular music from radio programs.
 Ball and some friends formed a band called The Hill Cats, and played at local venues.
 Ball also worked as a bus boy in a diner.

 Career

 Early career

 At the age of 16, Earl was hired to play piano on The Jimmy Swan Television Show in Hattiesburg.

 After graduating from High School, Ball moved to Hattiesburg and continued playing music on the show and in local night clubs.
 He supplemented his income by selling Fuller Brushes door-to-door.
 Ball was introduced to blues by Dr. John.

 In 1959 Ball was hired to play piano as part of the re-election campaign for Louisiana Governor Jimmie Davis.